Best Price Guarantee

 While sailing in northern New Zealand is possible year-round in much of the country, the southern hemisphere summer months are by far the most pleasant.
 The winter varies between some nice, temperate days to chilly weather in the north while South Island can get snow.

-The Christmas and New Year vacations are very popular times and the peak of the chartering season, though the weather is comfortable and warm from late November through the start of fall in early April.
+The Christmas and New Year holidays are very popular times and the peak of the chartering season, though the weather is comfortable and warm from late November through the start of fall in early April.

 New Zealand on the whole has moderate and comfortable weather, without extremes of heat or cold except in the far south and the mountains.
 No matter when you travel, you will want a light jumper or jacket with you, as any evening may bring a chill on the water.
 In the cooler months you'll need a jacket, but not winter clothing unless you head to South Island and even then near the coasts it's not extreme.